 So, miners do lots of mining, increasing the difficulty and raising the walls against network attacks.
 They are rewarded in bitcoin according to a schedule, and in time, as the block rewards reduce, transaction fees become the incentive that miners collect.

 This is all very well in theory, but the more you look into this, the more interesting it gets, and with the bitcoin solution, the incentives may not quite have worked as expected.
 This is something for another article…

-It is useful to understand blockchains in the context of bitcoin, but you should not assume that all blockchain ecosystems need bitcoin mechanisms such as proof of work, longest chain rule, etc. Bitcoin is the first attempt at maintaining a decentralised, public ledger with no formal control or governance.
+It is useful to understand blockchains in the context of bitcoin, but you should not assume that all blockchain ecosystems need bitcoin mechanisms such as tokens, proof of work mining, longest chain rule, etc. Bitcoin is the first attempt at maintaining a decentralised, public ledger with no formal control or governance.
+Ethereum is the next iteration of a blockchain with smart contracts.
 There are significant challenges involved.